Mazandaran province: Islamic history

 In the 9th-11th century AD, there were repetitively military raids undertaken by the Rus' between 864 and 1041 on the Caspian Sea shores of Iran, Azerbaijan, and Dagestan as part of the Caspian expeditions of the Rus'.
 Initially, the Rus' appeared in Serkland in the 9th century traveling as merchants along the Volga trade route, selling furs, honey, and slaves.
 The first small-scale raids took place in the late 9th and early 10th century.
 The Rus' undertook the first large-scale expedition in 913; having arrived on 500 ships, they pillaged the westernmost parts of Gorgan as well as Mazandaran and Gilan, taking slaves and goods.

+The Bavandids, who claimed descent from Kawus, provided three dynasties.
+The first dynasty (665–1007) was overthrown on the conquest of Tabaristan by the Ziyarid Kabus b.
+Wushmgir.
+The second dynasty reigned from 1073 to 1210, when Mazandaran was conquered by 'Ala al-Din Muhammad Khwarzamshah.
+The third ruled from 1237 to 1349 as vassals of the Mongols.
+The last representative of the Bavandids was killed by Afrasiyab Chulawi.

+The Paduspanids claimed descent from the Dabuyids of the north.
+They came to prominence around 660 and during the rule of the ʿAlids were their vassals.
+Later, they were vassals of the Buyids and Bavandids, who deposed them in 1190.
+The dynasty, restored in 1209–10, survived until the time of Timur; the branch, claiming descent from Kawus the son of Kayumarth reigned until 1567 and the other, that of Iskandar the son of Kayumarth, until 1574.

-In the Safavid era Mazandaran was settled by very large numbers of Georgians, Circassians, Armenians, and other Peoples of the Caucasus, whose descendants still live or linger across Mazandaran.
+In the Safavid era (1501–1736) Mazandaran was settled by very large numbers of Georgians, Circassians, Armenians, and other Peoples of the Caucasus, whose descendants still live or linger across Mazandaran.
 Towns, villages and neighbourhoods in Mazandaran still bear the name "Gorji" (i.e., Georgian) in them, although most of the large amounts of Georgians, Armenians, and Circassians are already assimilated into the mainstream Mazandaranis.
 The history of Georgian settlement is described by Iskandar Beg Munshi, the author of the 17th century Tarikh-e Alam-Ara-ye Abbasi, and both the Circassian and Georgian settlements by Pietro Della Valle, among other authors.